Comparison

 Can I use both Stillwave and a scopolamine patch?

-Consult your doctor, but since they use entirely different mechanisms, there's generally no conflict.
+Consult your doctor, but since they use entirely different approaches, there's generally no conflict.

 Why would I choose Stillwave over the patch?